bahmutov/cypress-magic-backend/README.md

   - [Run Tests Separately Using cypress-magic-backend Playback Mode](https://youtu.be/VklJ76TfeQk)
   - [Record And Replay Several API Definitions](https://youtu.be/_1fnFiPMYf8)

+## Features and capabilities

+- recording and replaying GraphQL calls would work too, since you just need to record all `POST /graphql` calls.
+- works with your own `cy.intercept` spying and stubbing, since `cypress-magic-backend` is applied last.
+Thus your `cy.intercepts` work first
+- check the current mode using the env variable `const mode = Cypress.env('magic_backend_mode')`, possible values are `undefined`, `playback`, `playback-only`, and `inspect`

+## Assumptions

+1. All API calls in a particular test happen in the same order and can be stubbed in that order.
+In the future, I will provide a way to do flexible stubbing according to your own matching rules.

 ## Configuration

 At least you should define which API calls this plugin should intercept.
 For example, to intercept all calls to `/api` endpoint you could use the `pathname` parameter (similar to how [cy.intercept](https://on.cypress.io/intercept) defined intercepts)